holmes-inputcheck/holmes-artifacts/README.md

 ## Part 2: Retrieving benchmark results

 In the section, you will automatically fetch the files and raw, unfiltered benchmark results onto your local machine with the provided scripts, and perform some pre-processing to make it much easier to graph.
-This will **not** create the plots or the graphs (wait till we get to the "Evaluating the experiment plots" section for that!) directly however, but will create .csv files from the results.
+This will **not** create the plots or the graphs (wait till we get to the "Part 3: Plotting the experiment results" section for that!) directly however, but will create .csv files from the results.

 ### Easy 1-piece script that retrieves all benchmark results:
 If you want a hands-off approach, we have provided an easy one-run script that will retrieve all the benchmark results for all of the experiments.
 You will need to successfully and completely run all the experiments before you can do this (you should wait at least 24 hours from whenever you ran `python3 start_coordinator_all.py`, or ensure you've run all the experiments above successfully)